Earn Your Master of Arts in Urban Education with a concentration in Principal Preparation Online

 Note: A teaching license is required for admission to this program.

-Graduates of the online M.A.
-Urban Education – Principal Preparation will:
+Graduates of the online Master’s in Urban Education – Principal Preparation program will:

 • Strengthen leadership styles to positively impact diverse student populations in PreK-12 school environments